-There are several gas stations along the road, but sometimes you need to make sure you have enough fuel for a long journey.
-Plan your Uganda trip Carefully.
+Always make sure you have enough fuel for a long journey.
+In general there is no shortage of gas stations along the route, but plan your Uganda road trip itinerary carefully.
 For example if you decide to visit Kidepo National Park.
 It’s a long journey up north and you need enough fuel (including your game drive activities in the national park) since there is no gas station in or around Kidepo Valley National Park.
 The nearest gas stations are in Kaabong and Kitgum.

-In general all the Ugandans are friendly people.
+In general all the Ugandans are very friendly people.
 It’s impolite to only say ‘Hi!’
 So instead use ‘How are you?’.
 Even children will greet you with ‘How are you?’
-They also love to touch your soft ‘Mzungu’ skin.
+They also love to touch your soft ‘Muzungu’ skin.

 Remember to dress respectfully.
 Uganda is conservative, so in general it’s better to avoid short skirts or shorts when traveling to Uganda.
 For women it’s best to bring an over the knee skirt because it’s impolite to wear trousers or shorts while visiting local community.
 I did wear shorts during day activities like hikes, safaris or boat tours, no problem.

 Long clothing will also help protect you from diseases carried by mosquitoes and other insects such as tsetse flies.
-In general you could bring a flashlight, daypack, insect repellent, malaria pills, waterproof bags and an international driving license if you’re thinking of driving yourself.
+In general you should bring a flashlight, daypack, insect repellent, malaria pills for some areas, waterproof bags and an international driving license if you’re thinking of driving yourself.

 Since you will probably meet a lot of children on your way, consider bringing some pencils to give to them (in stead of candies or money).

-It depends on your interest, but for photography reasons and wildlife enthusiasts I recommend the following:
+It depends on your interest, but avid photographers and wildlife enthusiasts I recommend to bring the following to Uganda:

 - Descent camera: for example a DSLR with several lenses or a camera with enough optical zoom.
 What I packed in my photography bag was a Canon 5D Mark IV with a Canon 100-400mm lens, Sigma 70-200mm 2.8 lens and a Canon 16-35mm 2.8 lens.